Benefits. Protocols & Social Stories

 - Global Training of Registrants and Emergency Responders

-Training to a standardized response to both the ones on the Autism Spectrum as well as emergency personnel can help set up a predictable dialogue and decrease misinterpretations, unwanted responses, and bad outcomes.
+Training to emergency personnel can help set up a predictable dialogue and decrease misinterpretations, unwanted responses, and bad outcomes.
 This will be done via letters to emergency responders in the area of the registrants, graphic novels, games, public awareness campaign, and downloadable stories.

 - Employment of those on the Autism Spectrum

-Employment opportunities- The registry employs those on the Autism Spectrum to run the engraving machine, packaging and shipping, and work in other areas.
+Employment opportunities- AFYI employs those on the Autism Spectrum to run the engraving machine, packaging and shipping, and work in other areas.

 - GPS and RF tracking devices

-GPS and RF tracking devices available in the very near future to assist when someone is lost or elopes, a commonality among those on the Autism Spectrum.
+GPS and RF tracking devices may become available in the near future to assist when someone is lost or elopes, a commonality among those on the Autism Spectrum.
+There are current resources through Adiant Mobile Services, Verizon, and other companies.

 - Notification of Registrants local police and Fire and Rescue service